 If these are thoughts that you (or your student) have or fears you share, then fear no more!
 I’m here to tell you that it will be okay.

-The summer leading up to Challenge II, we were supposed to read Beowulf.
+The summer leading up to Challenge II, we students were supposed to read Beowulf.
 This was my introduction to Challenge II so — I admit — I felt a little daunted even before class had started.
 I didn’t finish the book, and I felt like a failure.
 I couldn’t even finish the first assignment?!

-But when I got to class, my Challenge II director and classmates were super welcoming, encouraging.
-Maybe this wouldn’t be so scary after all?
+But when I got to class, my Challenge II Director and classmates were super welcoming and encouraging.
+I thought that maybe this wouldn’t be so scary after all.

 We jumped into the material pretty quickly, and I was a wee bit overwhelmed as I looked over the schedule for the semester.
 How in the world could I accomplish all these things I’d never done before?

-- Ask questions – Your director will be so glad to guide you and your parents through this new journey.
+- Ask questions.
+Your Director will be happy to guide you and your parents through this new journey.

-- Use your resources – Explore the Challenge Guide.
+- Use your resources.
+Explore your Challenge guide.
 There are so many tips, examples, and resources in there.
 Don’t handicap yourself by assuming it’s just a syllabus.

-- Be teachable – You’re going to encounter things that are new and difficult.
-Listen to your director and classmates, and open yourself up to learning the hard things.
+- Be teachable.
+You’re going to encounter things that are new and difficult.
+Listen to your Director and peers, and open yourself up to learning the hard things.

 - Have fun!
 Some of my favorite memories and best friends were made in Challenge II.
 Find the joy in the journey—I promise it’s there.

-I feel like Challenge II was a turning point in my life.
-It really pushed and stretched me, took me out of my comfort zone.
+This year was a turning point in my life.
+I entered Challenge II without Foundations, and the program really pushed and stretched me, taking me out of my comfort zone.
 The experiences I had and skills I learned equipped me for college, but also life itself.
-I wouldn’t exchange it for the world!
+I wouldn’t exchange it for the world.
+So, good luck!